BYD Seal 2026 review | Great value electric motoring

 The CarGurus verdict

-The BYD Seal is a really good all-round executive saloon.
-It’s good to drive, has a smart cabin, class-leading equipment levels and has enough range and charging speed to make it a very easy companion for high-mileage drivers.
+The BYD Seal is a likeable executive saloon.
+It’s decent enough to drive and boasts a smart interior, class-leading equipment levels and enough range and charging speed to make it an easy companion for high-mileage drivers.

-However, it’s got stiff competition, too, and with the Tesla Model 3, Hyundai Ioniq 6 and Polestar 2 all charging more quickly and offering a similar range, not to mention costing less on monthly finance prices.
-If you can get a good deal, the Seal feels every bit the ‘proper’ executive electric vehicle.
-It’s BYD’s best car yet, and a promising sign of what’s to come.
+However, it’s got some formidable rivals, with the Tesla Model 3, Hyundai Ioniq 6 and Polestar 2 all charging more quickly and offering a similar range.
+In fact, the competition is tougher than ever, with more electric alternatives from familiar European, Japanese and South Korean brands, plus other new-to-the-UK Chinese marques.
+Still, if you can get a good deal, the Seal feels every bit the ‘proper’ executive EV.

 Search for a BYD Seal on CarGurus